JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 a virtual machine created through the [XNAT Vagrant project](https://bitbucket/xnatdev/xnat-vagrant.git), you can copy the plugin to the appropriate configuration folder and then copy it within the VM from **/vagrant** to **/data/xnat/home/plugins**.

+2. Complete the installation of the Viewer application itself (located: <TODO-XNAT-Fork-of-OHIF-Viewer-goes-here>, follow its own README file) on your Tomcat server.

 Once you've completed these steps, restart the Tomcat server.
 Your new plugin will be available as soon as the restart and initialization process is completed.